Pembrokeshire Motor Museum

 The Pembrokeshire Motor Museum used to exhibit a range of restored vintage cars.
 It was located at Simpson Cross, in Pembrokeshire, West Wales on the A487 road, about 4 mi from Haverfordwest.
 The museum displayed over 40 vehicles covering the history of the motor car.

-The privately owned museum included displays of model vehicles, motorcycles, bicycles, signs and other ephemera, a dining area and bar, video and magazine lounge and a play area for young people.
+The privately owned museum was opened in 2000 by Mike Richards.
+The exhibitions included displays of model vehicles, motorcycles, bicycles, signs and other ephemera, a dining area and bar, video and magazine lounge and a play area for young people.